In Part 1 we outlined, broadly, an approach to reducing false positives. Let's delve a bit deeper.

 We used an open source tool to analyse customer master, account master, account linkage, transactional and CRM data.
 The CRM data was primarily free text, so we used a set of natural language processing techniques, providing a level of structure, and then blended the processed data with the other (structured) data sets.
 To put the exercise into perspective, we were dealing with more than 750 million source records.

 With the data in a format that could be used easily, we performed several analyses.
 One of those was related to account linkage - identifying expected/potential account links and comparing those to the actual links that had been setup.
 The number of raw exceptions generated from this was significant - too many to investigate manually, and we expected that many of them would be false positives.

-In the next post, we will explore a traditional approach to dealing with this, outline why that wouldn’t work in this case, and then explain how we resolved it.
+In this next post, we explore a traditional approach to dealing with this, outline why that wouldn’t work in this case, and then explain how we resolved it.